abiwat/kickstarter-analysis/README.md

 ### Analysis and Challenges
 To begin the anaylsis, I began by extracting the year from the column "Date Created Conversion".
 I then created a pivot table (Outcomes Based on Launch Date) using the following settings:

--Sort: Parent Category
+- Sort: Parent Category
--Value: Count of Outcomes
+- Value: Count of Outcomes
--X axis - Outcome
+- X axis - Outcome
--Y axis - Date Created Conversion
+- Y axis - Date Created Conversion

 I the sorted the selected data by Parent Category: theater.
 I created a line graph using this pivot table.
 ![Theater_Outcomes_vs_Launch](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 I then created a sheet titled Outcomes Based on Goals.
 Titled columns to hold data:

--Goal
+- Goal
--Number Successful
+- Number Successful
--Number Failed
+- Number Failed
--Number Cancaled
+- Number Cancaled
--Total Projects
+- Total Projects
--Percentage Successful
+- Percentage Successful
--Percentage Failed
+- Percentage Failed
--Percentage Canceled.
+- Percentage Canceled.

 In the Goal column, labeled rows as follows: